Bengali cuisine: Contemporary

 Prior to colonisation, adherence to meal order was a marker of social status, but with British and Portuguese influence and the growth of the middle class, this has slowly disappeared.
 Courses are frequently skipped or combined with everyday meals.
 Meals were usually served course by course to the diners by the youngest housewives, but increasing influence of nuclear families and urbanisation has replaced this.
 It is common to place everything on platters in the centre of the table, and each diner serves themselves.
-Ceremonial occasions such as weddings used to have elaborate serving rituals, but professional catering and buffet-style dining is now commonplace.
+Ceremonial occasions such as weddings used to have elaborate serving rituals, but professional catering and buffet-style dining are now commonplace.
 However, large family occasions and more lavish ceremonial feasts may still abide by these rules.

 Meals

 Daily meals are usually simple, geared to balance nutrition and making extensive use of vegetables.
 The courses progress broadly from lighter to richer and heavier and go through various tastes and taste cleansers.
-Rice remains common throughout the meal and is the main constituent of the meal, until the chaţni (chutney) course.
+Rice remains common throughout the meal and is the main constituent of the meal until the chaţni (chutney) course.